aijaz/blog/content/posts/2015/09/2015-09-07-walking-and-running-to-explore-new-places.markdown

 thumbnail: /images/2015/09/explore_tn.jpg
 thumbnail_height: 256
 thumbnail_width: 341
-description: "I never used to like running.
-But now I've found that walking and running early in the morning is a great way to explore a new place."
+description: I never used to like running.
+But now I've found that walking and running early in the morning is a great way to explore a new place.
 Category: Photos
 Tags: Fitness, Travel, Walking, Running